NapoleonWils0n/kodi-playercorefactory/README.md

 you should also be able to use an alias on mac osx and the windows equivilant

+to update the repository change directory to the kodi-playercorefactory

+	cd ~/git/kodi-playercorefactory

+then run the git pull command to pull down the latest changes from github

+	git pull

 see below for location of the userdata folder for your operating system